 And finally, no cooked pork bones for dogs.
 Any cooked bone can splinter and pose a risk for choking and/or tears in the digestive system.
 Stick to the bones and antlers that you get from the pet store.

 How to Feed Pork to Your Dog

-Pork isn’t necessarily a total no-go for your dog, provided you avoid the guidelines above.
+Pork may not necessarily be a total no-go for your dog, provided you follow the guidelines above.
 If you want to feed pork to your pup, you’ll need to prepare it specially.
-That means no seasoning, and making sure that any obvious fat is removed and the pork is fully cooked.
+That means, no seasoning, and making sure that any obvious fat is removed and the pork is fully cooked.
 Likewise, you shouldn’t just be throwing down a pork chop in front of your dog and calling it a day.
 It’s crucial that you portion it out and only give small pieces and a limited amount, especially if your dog hasn’t had it before.

 Keep a close eye on your dog after feeding them anything that’s outside of their standard diet, including pork.
-Any stomach upset, lethargy, vomiting, diarrhea, or otherwise worrisome side effects should be monitored, and your dog should be brought to the vet if they do not go away in a short period of time.
+Any stomach upset, lethargy, vomiting, diarrhea, or otherwise worrisome side effects should be monitored, and your dog should be taken to the vet if these signs do not go away within a short period of time.

 Should You Feed Your Dog Pork?

-There are a lot of human foods out there that can be safely fed to your dog without having to worry too much about it—but pork isn’t one of them.
-If you follow all of the guidelines above and feed only minimal amounts your dog will probably be okay, but with so many other options out there, it might be one human food you’re just better off leaving out of the equation.
+There are a lot of foods that humans eat, which can be safely fed to your dog without having to worry too much about it—but pork isn’t one of them.
+If you follow all of the guidelines above and feed only minimal amounts, your dog will probably be okay, but with so many other options out there, it might be one human food you’re just better off leaving out of the equation altogether.

 Sorry pup, but you’re just going to have to enjoy that bacon through smell alone.
 We promise, there are a lot of other delicious things out there for you though, including carrots, peanut butter, and plenty of different kinds of fruits.